Hair Straightener Cancer Risk

 Get a Free Luster's Hair Relaxer Lawsuit Evaluation With Our Attorneys

-The Products Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Luster's Hair Relaxer Lawsuits.
+The Products Liability Litigation Group at Schmidt & Clark law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Luster's Hair Relaxer Lawsuits.
 We handle individual litigation nationwide and accept new cases in all 50 states.

 Again, if you or a loved one was diagnosed with uterine cancer, breast cancer, endometriosis, or uterine fibroids after using Luster's Hair Relaxer, you should contact our law firm immediately.
 You may be entitled to compensation by filing a Luster's Hair Relaxer Lawsuit and our products liability lawyers can help.